Topeemma/Hugging_Face-API/README.md

 python app.py
 ```

-You’ll get a link — click it to chat.

 ---

 ## 💬 Example Conversation

 > **User:** Hi, my name is Sarah and I love pizza.
 > **Bot:** Nice to meet you Sarah!
 Pizza sounds delicious 😄
->

 > **User:** What's my name?
 > **Bot:** Your name is Sarah.
->

 > **User:** What do I love?
 > **Bot:** You love pizza.